elliptic-shiho/ctf-writeups/content/ctf/2016/Sharif University/cr350-british-elevator/README.md

 ```

 ## Writeup
-First, we check that curve order. and we know that is **Anomalous Elliptic Curve**.
+First, we check order of given curve.
+And we know that is **Anomalous Elliptic Curve**.

 Now, we can use **SSSA-Attack**.
 We apply it and got flag.